 What’s the difference between your typical roll of sushi and hand roll sushi?

-Roll sushi is known as maki, and it consists of an even roll of sushi that has been cut into several pieces for ease of consumption.
-On the other hand, hand roll sushi is referred to as temaki, and it’s rolled into a single cone that is made to be served to a single patron.
+The main difference between roll and hand roll sushi is that roll sushi consists of an even roll of sushi that has been cut into several pieces for ease of consumption whereas hand roll sushi is rolled into a single cone that is made to be served to a single patron.

 While that may be the basic rundown of the differences between these two kinds of sushi, there are a few finer points that you may be interested in that we simply can’t sum up in one paragraph.

 After taking a closer look at the difference between these kinds of sushi, I’ll address some related questions.

 To give you a better idea of how these two kinds of sushi differ from one another, I’m going to take a look at each of them individually, starting off with roll sushi, and then moving on to hand rolls.

 Roll sushi is known as maki, and this comes from the Japanese word maku, which refers to wrapping.
 Roll sushi is surrounded by nori (seaweed) and then it features a layer of rice around raw fish, though this fish can also be replaced by alternatives like avocado or even fruit, in some cases.

 To ensure that roll sushi has a perfect cylindrical shape, it is rolled up using a bamboo mat, and the tidiness of the roll depends on the skill of the sushi chef preparing it.
 If you’re making maki at home, then there’s no problem with your roll being a little more sloppy, though most restaurants will have pretty consistent rolls.

 Once the sushi has been fully rolled up, it is removed from the bamboo mat and then placed on a cutting board, where it will be sliced into either six or eight pieces.
 This depends on the size of the roll itself and whether the chef prefers to serve larger pieces of maki or smaller ones that are easier to eat in a single bite.